liam-wiltshire/talks/hackthesystem/content.md

 - 2,500 requests a minute - not that many!

 ???
+- If you have a 5 minute window....
+    - Talk through the maths
 - This is slightly simplified, as during that 10 minutes obviously some of those codes would no longer be valid and some that potentially were already tested would become valid
     - However, the principle is that an insecurely implemented 2FA gives a false sense of security

 ---
 class: content-odd